ragor114/InsertDiffusion/README.md

 # InsertDiffusion
-This repository contains the official implementation for the paper "InsertDiffusion: Identity Preserving Visualization of Objects through a Training-Free Diffusion Architecture" submitted to WACV 2025.
+This repository contains the official implementation for the paper "InsertDiffusion: Identity Preserving Visualization of Objects through a Training-Free Diffusion Architecture".

 ## Usage
 The implementation supports two different running modes: